bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ## Definitions

-The following terms are used in the overview below.
+The following variable types are used in most Bitmark records:

 Account
 : An encoded Ed25519 public key.
 Contains a type code to